How to Manage Secret Environment Vars in Xcode and CI

 You are likely already using Xcode build configuration for other purposes.

-For eg, to configure the project with environment-dependent constants, like API-base URL, or other settings.
+For eg, to configure the project with environment-dependent constants, like API-base url, or other settings.

 I believe that secrets deserve a special place: